TusharSSurve/OpenCV/README.md

 I have used pre-trained HOG + Linear SVM object detector specifically for the task of face detection.
 Download shape_predictor_68_face_landmarks.dat from here:- https://github.com/italojs/facial-landmarks-recognition/blob/master/shape_predictor_68_face_landmarks.dat

+## 28. Hand Landmark Detection

+Detect 21 landmarks of a hand using opencv and mediapipe.
+Hand landmarks can be used in gesture control.